What Business Tax Costs Can Be Deducted?

 If you have employees, your business portion of payroll taxes is deductible to you.
 This does not include amounts withheld from employee pay for federal income taxes or for FICA taxes (Social Security and Medicare tax).

 For example, if you have a total of $5,000 that you have withheld from employees for FICA tax, you must pay an additional $5,000 as your employer portion.
-Your employer portion is deductible as a tax.
+Your employer portion is deductible as a tax on your business tax return

 Is Self-employment Tax Deductible?